skthomasjr/scott-coin/README.md

 ### Scott Coin (SKT) - Demo Ethereum ERC20 Token Contract
 Scott Coin (SKT) is a minimal ERC20 token contract that has been deployed to the Ethereum mainnet.
-It was build to demonstrate the minimal components needed for a ERC20 token typically used in an ICO.
+It was built to demonstrate the minimal implementation needed for a ERC20 token typically used in an ICO.
 The contract supports a fixed token supply and the minimum features to qualify as ERC20 compliant.

 ### Development
 Install the development environment dependencies.
 The is not absolutely required, but Truffle is useful for compilation checks and unit tests if the contract code becomes complex.